Updated: Mar 25

 As IEX has an almost monopolistic share of the trading market, it is set to benefit the most from the explosion in this market.
 This is also reflected in excellent financial metrics (3 years' net profit margin of ~70%, RoE of ~50%, negative working capital requirements, and ~85% of operating profits for the last 4 quarters).

-The Indian Gas Exchange, the first gas exchange in India started trading in the last 4 months.
+The Indian Gas Exchange, the first gas exchange in India started trading in May 2022.
 The Ministry of Petroleum & Natural Gas has also granted pricing and marketing freedom to trade on the gas exchanges for up to 10% of their annual production since Aug ’21.
 This will further increase the trading volumes in IGX.
 IGX also counts the National Stock Exchange of India (NSE) and ONGC as strategic investors with them holding a 26% stake in the company.

 Why invest in IEX?